 #2: Current Fitness Level

-Even if you’re an experienced runner, if you’ve been sidelined with an injury or coming back from extended time off, you have to be mindful of returning to running gradually and including plenty of rest days.
+Even if you’re an experienced runner, if you’ve been sidelined with an injury or coming back from extended time off, you must be mindful of returning to running gradually and including plenty of rest days.

 #3: Running and Fitness Goals